Skip to main content

 Outcome

 After the hearing, the Appeals Co-ordinator will provide you with a copy of the SAB decision report.
-This will take approximately 15 to 20 working days.
+This may take up to 20 working days.
 Please note, the decision of the SAB is final.

 External appeals options